-The book ‘Where Wear ?’ is for sale.
+The book ‘Where Wear ?’ is available for sale.

 For more information and purchase, send an email to hancotte.lau@gmail.com